tilburgsciencehub/website/content/building-blocks/store-and-document-your-data/r-shiny/reactive-programming.md

 ### Reactive Sources, Endpoints
 In Shiny, `reactive sources` refer to the inputs that trigger reactivity in the application.
 These are usually UI elements that allow users to interact with the app, like sliders, text inputs, buttons, checkboxes, etc. When a user interacts with these elements, their values change, which then triggers updates elsewhere in the app, the connected `reactive endpoints`.

-`Reactive endpoints` are the elements in a Shin` app that visibly react to changes in their dependencies, such as user inputs.
+`Reactive endpoints` are the elements in a Shiny app that visibly react to changes in their dependencies, such as user inputs.
 These endpoints are crucial for displaying updated information or results based on user interaction.

 ### Reactive conductors
 In Shiny, `reactive conductors`, also known as `reactive expressions`, play a crucial role in optimizing the app's performance and organization.
 They are used to process or modify reactive inputs before these inputs influence the outputs.